Ted Pick

-Edward Noel "Ted" Pick (born October 31, 1968) is an American banker who is the chief executive officer of Morgan Stanley since January 2024 and the company's chairman since January 2025.
+Edward Noel Pick (born October 31, 1968) is an American banker who is the chief executive officer of Morgan Stanley since January 2024 and the company's chairman since January 2025.
 He previously was the bank's Co-President, Co-Head of Firm Strategy and Head of the Institutional Securities Group, overseeing Investment Banking, Equities, Fixed Income, Global Capital Markets and Research.

 Early life

 Pick was born on October 31, 1968, in New York City.
 His mother was an archivist at the Thomas J. Watson Library of the Metropolitan Museum of Art, and his father owned and ran a New York-based investment firm called the Blue Channel Corporation.
 Pick grew up in Caracas, Venezuela, during his early childhood before moving back to the US while his father was working in the petrochemicals industry.

 Pick studied Russian history and politics at Middlebury College, followed by an MBA from the Harvard Business School.